Conformal blocks and rational normal curves: Introduction

-~\\ \textbf{Acknowledgements.} I would like to thank Dan Abramovich, Valery Alexeev, Najmuddin Fakhruddin, Angela Gibney, Danny Gillam, Brendan Hassett, and Dave Swinarski for helpful conversations, and I especially thank Gibney for suggesting this project.
-Partial support was provided by funds from NSF award DMS-0901278.
+I would like to thank Dan Abramovich, Valery Alexeev, Najmuddin Fakhruddin, Angela Gibney, Danny Gillam, Brendan Hassett, and Dave Swinarski for helpful conversations, and especially Gibney for suggesting this project.